the-events-calendar/the-events-calendar/readme.txt

 Whether your vision is big or small, we have you in mind.

-We've scaled The Events Calendar to work on a network with over 25 million unique visitors / month and hundreds of thousands of events.
+We've scaled The Events Calendar to work on a network with over 25 million unique visitors per month and hundreds of thousands of events.
 We have it running for Fortune 100 companies.
 Major universities, government institutions and some seriously bad ass startups push their events with our platform.
-Thousands of churches, eateries, small businesses, musicians and venues, non-profits are publishing and promoting their events with The Events Calendar.
+Thousands of churches, eateries, small businesses, musicians, venues, and non-profits are publishing and promoting their events with The Events Calendar.
 You're in good company.

 = FEATURES =

 Whether you're operating a hyperlocal hub listing thousands of events, a university with many thousands of users, or you're a sole business owner listing your classes, The Events Calendar has your back.

 Just getting started?
-Definitely watch or read the <a href="http://tri.be/new-user-primers/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=primerlink">New User Primer</a>.
+Definitely watch and read through the <a href="http://tri.be/new-user-primers/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=primerlink">New User Primer</a>.

 * Rapidly create events
 * Saved venues & organizers